EU investigates after 3 countries ban Ukraine grain imports - Local News 8

 Associated Press

 WARSAW, Poland (AP) — Slovakia has become the third European Union country to ban food imports from Ukraine.
-The move on Monday deepens a challenge for the bloc as it works to help Ukraine transport its grain to world markets.
-Slovakia followed Poland and Hungary.
-The latter two countries announced bans Saturday on Ukrainian food imports through June 30.
+The move deepens a challenge for the bloc as it works to help Ukraine transport its grain to world markets.
+Slovakia followed Poland and Hungary, both of which announced bans Saturday on Ukrainian food imports through June 30.
 They did so in response to rising anger from farmers who say that a glut of grain in their countries is causing them economic hardship.